Skip to Content

 Civil Rights and Fair Housing

-The Fair Housing Act was a direct response to the Civil Rights Act of 1964 and the serious fight for equality that was transpiring across the country.
-That act condemned discrimination in public places but did not take care of discrimination in housing.
-This left quite a lot of black Americans to keep living in low-grade housing conditions.
-The Kerner Commission, studying the civil disorders and causes of riots in US Cities in 1967, wrote, “Our nation is moving toward two societies, one black, one white—separate and unequal.”
+The Fair Housing Act was a direct reaction to the Civil Rights Act of 1964 and the fight for equality that was existing in all parts of the country.
+That rule outlawed discrimination in public places but did not fight discrimination in housing, leaving numerous Americans living in substandard housing conditions.

-Apprehending that the federal government had a responsibility to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan sponsored an act that would right away prohibit housing discrimination.
+Admitting that the federal government had an accountability to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan proposed a rule that would directly prohibit housing discrimination.
 On April 4, 1968, Dr. Martin Luther King, Jr. was assassinated.
-The Fair Housing Act was passed by Congress on April 11, 1968, and was signed into law by President Lyndon Johnson on the same day.
+The Fair Housing Act was passed by Congress on April 11, 1968, and was approved by President Lyndon Johnson on the same day.

-The Fair Housing Act took care of housing inequality by establishing the U.S. Department of Housing and Urban Development’s (HUD) the Office of Fair Housing and Equal Opportunity (FHEO), which works to prevent housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
-FHEO is also responsible for enforcing the act.
+The Fair Housing Act addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
+It also constituted the US Department of Housing and Urban Development’s (HUD) Office of Fair Housing and Equal Opportunity (FHEO) to abolish housing discrimination, promote financial opportunity, and accomplish diverse, inclusive neighborhoods.
+The act is also to be enforced by FHEO.

 The Impact of Fair Housing

-The effects of the Fair Housing Act were quick and all-inclusive.
-It opened up previously segregated neighborhoods to minorities.
-It, in like manner, made it very easy for families of all income levels to obtain safe and affordable housing.
-The act has been acknowledged as reducing poverty and improving educational outcomes for children residing in low-income households.
+The effects of the Fair Housing Act were immediate and comprehensive.
+It opened previously segregated neighborhoods to minorities and made it easier for families of all income levels to acquire safe and affordable housing.
+The act has been regarded as reducing poverty and improving educational outcomes for kids living in low-income households.

-The Fair Housing Act has been amended several times since it was first passed.
-The newest amendment, passed in 1988, expanded the definition of “family” to include unmarried couples and people with disabilities.
-It also effectively strengthened the enforcement provisions of the act.
+Since its first adoption, the Fair Housing Act has undergone multiple amendments.
+The most recent amendment, passed in 1988, developed the definition of “family” to include unmarried couples and people with disabilities and strengthened the act’s enforcement provisions.

 The Fair Housing Act and You

-The Fair Housing Act is one of the most crucial pieces of legislation in American history.
-It has helped put together a more equal and just society by making certain everyone has access to safe and affordable housing.
-If you’re a renter in the United States, it’s critical to determine your rights under the Fair Housing Act.
-Just some of the rights the Fair Housing Act protects include:
+The Fair Housing Act is one of American history’s most important pieces of legislation.
+It has aided in generating a more equal and just society by guaranteeing everyone can afford safe and affordable housing.
+If you’re a renter in the United States, it is a good idea to know your rights under the Fair Housing Act.
+Some of the rights the Fair Housing Act protects include:

 • The right to choose a housing option without discrimination

-If you perceive that you’ve been discriminated against, you can act swiftly and file a complaint with HUD under the FHEO.
-You can furthermore contact a fair housing organization in your area for aid and assistance.
+If you seem like you’ve been discriminated against, you can report it to HUD under the FHEO.
+Another option is to get in touch with a local fair housing organization for assistance.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.